TheMonk2121/ai-dev-tasks/200_setup/200_naming-conventions.md

 - **Rarely relevant**→ Lower priority (specialized guides)

-### Step 3: Choose the Right Prefix Range**000-099: Core Planning & Context**- Backlog, project overview, system
+### Step 3: Choose the Right Prefix Range

-overview
+**000-099: Core Planning & Context**
+- Backlog, project overview, system overview
 - Files that give immediate understanding of the project
+- Essential for anyone working on the project

+**100-199: Memory & Guides**
-- Essential for anyone working on the project**100-199: Memory & Guides**- Memory context, backlog guide, automation patterns
+- Memory context, backlog guide, automation patterns
 - Files that help with ongoing work and decision-making
+- Important for regular development activities

+**200-299: Configuration & Setup**
-- Important for regular development activities**200-299: Configuration & Setup**- Naming conventions, model config, setup requirements
+- Naming conventions, model config, setup requirements
 - Files that help with environment and tool setup
+- Important when setting up or configuring

+**400-499: Architecture & Overview** ⭐ **CANON RULE**
-- Important when setting up or configuring**400-499: Architecture & Overview**- System overview, project overview, context priority guide
+- System overview, project overview, context priority guide
+- **ALL guides go in root directory with 400_ prefix**
 - Files that explain the big picture and relationships
+- Essential for understanding the system architecture
+- **NO guides in subdirectories - this is canon**

+**500+: Research & Meta**
-- Essential for understanding the system architecture**500+: Research & Meta**- Completion summaries, research notes, benchmarks
+- Completion summaries, research notes, benchmarks
 - Files that provide historical context and analysis
 - Useful for learning from past work

 ### Step 4: Create Descriptive, Self-Documenting Names